Viddett/TUCT/firmware/readme.md

-# Micropython TUCT 2k22
+# Micropython firmware for TUCT 2k22
-*The Ultimate Cristmas Tree*

 Currently using micro-python, check here for some refs:
 * https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-python-sdk.pdf